b-hemanth/shotspotter/README.md

-# shotspotter.
-Gunshot Locations in Washington DC: Interactive, Geospatial, Animated Analysis
+# Gunshots in Washington DC: Interactive, Geospatial, Animated Analysis
 ## Authors: Hemanth Bharatha Chakravarthy and Ilkin Bayramli
 _This project aims to investigate the gunshot data provided by the Justice Tech Lab on Washington DC._